Terminology Governance Guide

 - less work: it’s easier to adopt a definition with well-formed criteria than having to design one yourself

-- leading by example: your refs might be copied, enforcing the reputation of the def at hand.
+- leading by example: your refs might be copied, enforcing the reputation of the

 Keep reading for an important caveat to these advantages!
 (No, bring me there now)